 Source: SendPlus

-- Paid Advertising: Use targeted advertising campaigns to reach your accounts on platforms like LinkedIn or industry-specific websites.
-These campaigns can amplify your messaging.
+Paid Advertising: Run targeted ads on platforms like LinkedIn or industry sites to amplify messaging.

 Integrating offline and online strategies